UnelDev/Luna-server/README.md

 # Server
-The server-side of the LUNA project.
+The server of the LUNA project.